WorldHealthOrganization/GoDataSource-FrontEnd/README.md

 ### Pre-Requisites

-Install latest LTS versions of Node.js and npm on your machine (https://nodejs.org/download/).
+Install latest LTS versions of Node.js v10.x and compatible npm on your machine (https://nodejs.org/download/).

-- Current Node.js version for development: 8.12.0 / 10.13.0
+- Current Node.js version for development: 10.x
 - Current npm version for development: 6.4.1

 Install git on your machine